quantalogic/qllm/README.md

 3. **Q: Is my data secure when using QLLM?**
    A: QLLM does not store any of your prompts or responses.
 However, please review the privacy policies of the LLM providers you're using.

+4. **Q: How can I create complex workflows with templates?**
+   A: You can create multiple templates and chain them together using shell scripts or by referencing the output of one template as input to another.

 ## 🗺 Roadmap

-- [X] Add support for custom prompts and templates
-   - [X] Ask for variable in the console if the variable are not set in the template
-   - [X] Support include
-   - [ ] Add support for output variables
-   - [ ] Add support for worflow
+- [ ] Add support for more LLM providers
-- [X] Integrate Ollama for local model support
 - [ ] Implement AI agent capabilities
 - [ ] Expand provider support to include more LLM services
 - [ ] Add safe code interpreter
 - [ ] Multi-Modal Input and Output
 - [ ] Prompt libraries and sharing
 - [ ] Custom Workflows and Pipelines, Enable users to chain multiple LLM calls into a single workflow
 - [ ] API Integration
 - [ ] Advanced Analytics and Monitoring
 - [ ] Semantic Search and Knowledge Base
 - [ ] Plugin Ecosystem
 - [ ] AI-Assisted Prompt Engineering
-- [ ] Ethical AI Features

 ## Changelog

 The changelog is available at [CHANGELOG](./CHANGELOG.md)
 ## 📄 License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.